-In personal injury cases, particularly those involving motor vehicles or other cases of traumatic amputation, the amputation may take place at certain locations on the body.
-For instance, the amputation may occur above or below the elbow, above or below the knee, above or below the wrist, etc. Where the amputation occurs dictates and the nature of the amputation dictate whether a prosthesis can be used and how effective it will be.
+Surgical amputation for limbs that have been damaged beyond repair may take place at certain locations on the body; for instance, above or below the elbow, knee, wrist, or ankle.
+The nature of the amputation and where it occurs dictates whether a prosthesis can be used and how effective it will be.

-If you have suffered an amputation due to another person’s negligence, you should contact an experienced personal injury attorney as soon as possible to represent you in your efforts to receive maximum monetary recovery from the careless (“negligent”) driver or manufacturer who caused the amputation.
-The Torkzadeh Law Firm isexperienced in handling amputation injuries due to auto accidents and defective products and will aggressively pursue your case to ensure that you get maximum recover for you and your passengers’ injuries, medical expenses, lost wages, pain and suffering, loss of enjoyment of life, and other damages.
+If you have suffered an amputation due to another person’s negligence, you should contact an experienced personal injury attorney to represent you in your efforts to be compensated by the at-fault party.
+TorkLaw is experienced in handling amputation injuries due to auto accidents and defective products, and will aggressively pursue your case to ensure that you receive maximum monetary recovery for you injuries and your passengers’ injuries, medical expenses, lost wages, pain and suffering, loss of enjoyment of life, and other damages.
+Call us today.